toufiqulhoque/scic-travel/README.md

 * Super interactive and easy to use website
 * Firebase login and register system along with MongoDB.
 * You will also get dashboard for user and admin separately
-* Added pagination for better user experience
+* Added pagination for better user

 # Getting Started with Create React App